samstokes/samstokes.github.io/source/_posts/2015-01-31-confidence-not-quality.markdown

 What "we don't have time for quality" really means is: "I'm not sure what you mean by quality, but I know moving fast is more important than what *I* mean by quality".
 Unfortunately, all too often what gets said is "we don't have time for quality".
 Framed in these terms, there's no common ground, and we take up sides, each frustrated at the other's inability to see the big picture.

 The pattern repeats at larger scales.
 An engineering team can split into "pragmatic hackers" ("we just get the job done") and "serious engineers" ("gotta clean up the mess those cowboys make").
 Or engineering can lose trust in the business ("don't those suits understand how short-sighted they're being?") and vice versa ("ignore the nerds grumbling about technical debt, they're always saying the sky is falling").

-This might sound dramatic, but it probably also sounds vaguely familiar.
+This talk of factions might sound dramatic, but I bet you've heard the people you work with say things like the above.

 ## Common ground